gophergala2016/kjkteam/readme.md

 * `npm install` to get the needed JavaScript libraries for the front-end
 * `scripts/build.sh` to build a self-contained `differ` executable

+Not good enought to win?
+I beg to differ.

 TODO:
 * directory compare
 * `git scdiff` support